mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/schema-first-guide.md

 ### Adding input runtime validation via Zod

 Every time we do `as` on something from `request`, we are effectively telling TypeScript we know what the user input will be shaped like.
-In reality, nothing is stopping the user from submitting something not comforming to that shape, or not even inputting JSON in the first place.
+In reality, nothing is stopping the user from submitting something not conforming to that shape, or not even inputting JSON in the first place.
 We should validate all user input (which in our case means anything from "request") before passing it further along in our logic.
 One good way to do that is using Zod.
 Let's add such validation.

 Install Zod: